Samkth123/KTH-md/Growth/Session 2/Live Session 2 - The growth process.md

 Mixed entry mode: Many companies alternate modes depending on the brand and geographical location

-ex: startbucks
+ex: starbucks

-Growth modes decisions relate to the general firm strategy: One reason Starbycjs entered several licesning deals with Nestle nad PepseCo and sold Tazo to Unilever was to generate money for their ex
+Growth modes decisions relate to the general firm strategy: One reason Starbycjs entered several licesning deals with Nestle nad PepseCo and sold Tazo to Unilever was to generate money for their expansion in China

+Clas Holson - Growth Strategy

+Swe